vmuriart/esantorella.github.io/research.md

 <ul>
 <li><p><b>Multi-Dimensional Teacher Effects</b> <a href='/public/full_chapter1.pdf'>(working paper)</a></p>

+<p>It is now established that teacher quality, as measured by short-term test
+scores, is an important contributor to meaningful long-term student outcomes like income and educational attainment.
+However, easily-measurable short-term outcomes may be a poor proxy for meaningful long-term outcomes if teachers' effects go beyond what can be easily captured by test scores.
+In this paper, I demonstrate that high school graduation and long-term attendance and test scores cannot be predicted well by short-term effects.
+For example, even if teacher effects on contemporaneous outcomes were perfectly measured, they would only explain about 3% of the variation in teacher effects on high school graduation.</p>

+<p>I use data from New York City public schools to
-<p>I estimate the covariance structure of teacher effects on several
+estimate the covariance structure of teacher effects on several
 outcomes: present and future test scores, present and future attendance, and high school graduation.
-Studying the covariance matrix of teacher effects reveals the magnitude of teacher effects on each outcome and the relationship between teacher effects on different outcomes
-    while sidestepping the need to estimate individual teacher effects.</p>
+Studying the covariance matrix of teacher effects reveals the magnitude of teacher effects on each outcome and the relationship between teacher effects on different outcomes while sidestepping the need to estimate individual teacher effects.</p>

 <p> Teachers have substantial effects on high school graduation, and on test
     scores and attendance four years in the future.
-Students of a teacher who is one standard deviation above average at improving graduation rates are 5 percentage points more likely to graduate high school.
+Students of a teacher
+    one standard deviation above average at improving graduation rates are 5 percentage points more likely to graduate high school.
-Although teacher quality is an important determinant of graduation rates and of
+Although teacher quality is an important determinant of the long-term effects I observe, long-term effects
-    future test scores and attendance, long-term effects cannot be predicted well by short-term effects.
-For example, even if teacher effects on contemporaneous outcomes were perfectly measured, they would only explain about 3% of the variance in teacher effects on high school graduation.
+    cannot be predicted well by short-term effects.

-    My results also suggest that teacher effects on attendance could be an important supplement to score-based measures of teacher value-added.
+    My results also suggest that teacher effects on attendance could be an important supplement to score-based measures of teacher value-added, since teachers.
-    Teachers who improve attendance tend to improve high school graduation rates.
-However, teacher effects on attendance are only weakly correlated with effects on test scores.
+    who improve attendance tend to improve high school graduation rates, while attendance effects are only weakly correlated with test score effects.
 I also use Principal Components Analysis to show that the correlation matrix of teacher effects can be well-represented by three easily interpretable components.</p>